-Andrea is one of the two of the women involved in the Andrea and Monica case.
+Andrea is one of several women involved in the ongoing civil cases.
 She has requested anonymity; this has been upheld by the courts.
 ‘Andrea’ is a pseudonym.

 I was tricked into a long-term relationship with the SDS (Special Demonstration Squad) officer who I knew as “Carlo Neri”.
 We met in London in September 2002 at an anti-war demonstration.
 Neri was a steward at the march and on that day he was with friends I knew socially and through work – who just happened to be trade union activists and anti-racism campaigners.